 Adam Bell is a history professor in Toronto.
 One day, a colleague recommends a local film to him.
 After renting it, Adam is perturbed to find that an extra in the film resembles him.
 Becoming obsessed, he tracks down information on the actor, Anthony Claire, and finds where he lives.
 After Adam calls to introduce himself, Anthony says he wants nothing to do with him.
 Anthony’s wife Helen thinks the calls mean he is seeing another woman.
 Anthony calls Adam back and the two agree to meet, discovering that their lives are remarkably similar, right down to having the same scar and birthday.
 Anthony becomes obsessed with Adam and follows his girlfriend Mary.
 He then breaks in and accuses Adam of sleeping with Helen and insisting on payback by putting on Adam’s clothes and taking Mary away for a weekend together.
 Adam then goes and takes Anthony’s place and slots into his life with Helen.

 Denis Villeneuve is a Quebecois (French-speaking Canadian) director who has gained some attention over the last few years.
 Villeneuve appeared with the French-language likes of August 32nd on Earth (1998), Maelstrom (2000) and Polytechnique (2009), all of which gained festival play.
 It was however the international hit of Incendies (2010), which won a host of awards and was nominated for a Best Foreign Language Film at the Oscars, with which Villeneuve’s name began to be known.
-This led to Villeneuve’s English-language debut with the grim psycho-thriller Prisoners (2013) also starring Jake Gyllenhaal, followed by Sicario (2015), the widely acclaimed alien visitors film Arrival (2016) and Blade Runner 2049 (2017).
+This led to Villeneuve’s English-language debut with the grim psycho-thriller Prisoners (2013) also starring Jake Gyllenhaal, followed by Sicario (2015), the widely acclaimed alien visitors film Arrival (2016), Blade Runner 2049 (2017) and Dune: Part One (2021).
 Enemy is adapted from The Double (2002), a novel by acclaimed Portuguese writer Jose Saramago.
 Saramago’s works have been adapted into several other films, most notably the excellent Blindness (2008).

 With Enemy, Denis Villeneuve directs with subdued quietude.
 The lighting levels in the film are brought down to almost a monochrome where it feels like the whole film is taking place at dusk in a room with the curtains drawn but for a small crack.
 Villeneuve keeps the film tight and the story is driven almost entirely by the four characters.
 It plays out in nuances and subtleties, in particular the silences – the way Sarah Gadon just sits and stares without speaking at Jake Gyllenhaal #1 on a neighbouring bench at the university.
 One of the finest scenes in the film is where Adam goes and takes Anthony’s place and nervously gets into bed with Sarah Gadon and where she lies there for a long time looking at him where you can almost see that she is wondering to herself which man she has with her, all something that is implied without words.